spicyshotz/SliderX/README.md

 ------------
 ![IMG](https://i.imgur.com/9H8YM1x.png)
 #### SliderX Driver is what actually controls the volume of the selected programs based on physical potentiometer values.
+Written in Python.
 ------------
 # How It Works
 SliderX is a program that is written in Python that controls the volume of programs based on